Kinyara Thermal Power Station

-Kinyara Power Station is a 40.8 MW bagasse-fired thermal power plant in Uganda, the third-largest economy in the East African Community.
+Kinyara Power Station is a 40.8 MW bagasse-fired thermal power plant in Uganda, the fourth-largest economy in the East African Community.

 Location

 The power station is located in the town of Kinyara in Masindi District in the Western Region of Uganda, on the campus of Kinyara Sugar Limited, which owns the station.
 Kinyara is approximately 15 km, by road, west of Masindi, the nearest large town.
 This location is approximately 230 km, by road, northwest of Kampala, the capital of Uganda and the largest city in that country.
 The coordinates of the station are:1°38'12.0"N, 31°36'24.0"E (Latitude:1.636667; Longitude:31.606667).

 Overview

 Kinyara Power Station is owned and operated by Kinyara Sugar Limited, the second-largest sugar manufacturer in Uganda.
 The power station was designed and built around the sugar manufacturing plant of Kinyara Sugar Ltd. The fibrous residue from the process of crushing sugar cane, known as bagasse, is burnt to heat water in boilers and produce steam.
 The steam is pressurized and used to drive turbines which then generate electricity.
 The excess heat is used in the sugar manufacturing process.
 As of September 2009, the power station was capable of producing a maximum of 14.5MW of electricity.

 As of October 2009, the power station sold 4MW to the national grid.
 Plans are underway to expand power production to 40MW by 2015.
 Of this, 22MW was expected to be sold to the national grid and the rest used by the sugar manufacturing complex at Kinyara.